wevm/wagmi/docs/react/getting-started.md

 For more information on what to do next, check out the following topics.

-- [**TypeScript Support**](/react/typescript) Learn how to get the most out of Wagmi's type-safety and inference for an enlightened developer experience.
+- [**TypeScript**](/react/typescript) Learn how to get the most out of Wagmi's type-safety and inference for an enlightened developer experience.
 - [**Connect Wallet**](/react/) Learn how to enable wallets to connect to and disconnect from your apps and display information about connected accounts.
 - [**React Hooks**](/react/) Browse the collection of React Hooks and learn how to use them.